hannotify/hanno.codes/index.md

     - label: "Articles"
       url: "/articles/"
 excerpt: >
-  The guy who talks and sings about Java at software conferences!
+  Java Developer by day. 💻 <br/>
+  Musician by night. 🎤🎸 <br/>
+  A little bit of both at software conferences.
 ---

 # upcoming events